 These organisms are capable of existing in practically any environment and garnering energy from a variety of sources, ranging from solar radiation to chemosynthesis.
 They play many different roles in the marine environment, from being the base of the food chain to controlling much of the flow of marine energy and nutrients and being essential to the ocean’s health.

 Marine microbe communities can evolve rapidly in response to environmental shifts and could be used as indicators of ocean change.
-In fact, marine microbes are “the canary in the coal mine” for the marine environment.
+In fact, marine microbes can be “the canary in the coal mine” for the marine environment.
 In addition, they are also drivers of change in the ocean.
 Consequently, it is very important to acquire baseline information about these microorganisms against which future changes could be identified.

 Marine Microbes: Did You Know? (pdf, 289)